jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 # Summary

-This document describes the behaviour of the Network-Aware Scheduling plugin that considers latency and bandwidth in the scheduling decision making process.
+This document describes the behaviour of the Network-Aware Scheduling framework that considers latency and bandwidth in the scheduling decision making process.
+Service topology information (e.g., Pod dependencies) is established via an **AppGroup CRD**, while network topology information (e.g., network weights) is provided through a **NetworkTopology CRD**.
+Bandwidth resources are advertised as **extended resources**.
+Several plugins are planned including:
+`TopologicalSort`, `CheckRiskNodebandwidth` and `NetworkMinCost`.

 # Motivation